LIST OF SELECTED PUBLICATIONS

-Our laboratory is fully equipped and is well positioned to address key fundamental and unsolved questions in the fields of breast stem cells, metastasis and resistance at the molecular, cellular and whole organism levels.
-And we have already been successful in addressing some of these questions (16 research papers, 11 reviews/commentaries and 7 patents in just 6 years).
+Our laboratory is fully equipped and is well positioned to address key fundamental and unsolved questions in the fields of breast stem cells, metastasis and resistance.
+And we have already been successful in addressing some of these questions (24 research papers, 16 reviews/commentaries and 8 patents in just 8 years).
 These scientific achievements include:

-- Discovery of key role for SHP2 in breast cancer stem cells
+- Discovery of key effects for SHP2 in breast cancer stem cells

-The discovery of a key role for SHP2 in breast cancer stem cells and validation of this phosphatase as a target in metastatic breast cancer (Aceto et al, Nat Med, Sausgruber et al, submitted, and 2 patents).
+The discovery of a key role for SHP2 in breast cancer stem cells and validation of this phosphatase as a target in metastatic breast cancer (Aceto et al., Nat Med, Sausgruber et al., Oncogene, and 2 patents).

 - IL8/JAK2-evoked feedback loop interfering with PI3K/mTOR inhibition

 The discovery of an IL8/JAK2-evoked positive feedback loop that dampens the efficacy of PI3K/mTOR inhibition.
-Our results provide a rationale for combined targeting of the PI3K/mTOR and JAK2 pathways in triple-negative breast cancer, a particularly aggressive and currently incurable disease (Britschgi et al, Cancer Cell, and 2 patents).
+Our results provide a rationale for combined targeting of the PI3K/mTOR and JAK2 pathways in triple-negative breast cancer, a particularly aggressive and currently incurable disease (Britschgi et al., Cancer Cell, Drug Resist Updat, and 2 patents).

 - Effects of early pregnancy on mammary epithelial cell fate

-The finding that parity induces differentiation and reduces proliferation potential and Wnt/Notch signaling ratio in mouse mammary stem/progenitor cells, thus elucidating the cellular and molecular mechanisms underlying the protective effect of an early full-term pregnancy (Meier-Abt et al, BCR).
+The finding that parity induces differentiation and reduces proliferation potential and Wnt/Notch signaling ratio in mouse mammary stem/progenitor cells, thus elucidating the cellular and molecular mechanisms underlying the protective effect of an early full-term pregnancy (Meier-Abt et al, BCR and Trends Mol Med).